On the Geometric Ergodicity of Metropolis-Hastings Algorithms for Lattice Gaussian Sampling: Introduction

-To summarize, the main contributions of this paper are the following: \begin{description} \item[1)] The independent MHK algorithm is proposed for lattice Gaussian sampling, where the Markov chain arising from it converges exponentially fast to the stationary distribution. \item[2)] The convergence rate in the independent MHK algorithm is explicitly estimated by theta series, thereby leading to a tractable mixing time of the underlying Markov chain. \item[3)] The SMH algorithm is further proposed for lattice Gaussian sampling, which not only achieves an exponential convergence performance, but also is greatly simplified due to its symmetry. \end{description}
+To summarize, the main contributions of this paper are the following: \begin{description} \item[1)] The independent MHK algorithm is proposed for lattice Gaussian sampling, where the Markov chain arising from it converges exponentially fast to the stationary distribution. \item[2)] The convergence rate of the independent MHK algorithm is derived explicitly in terms of the theta series, thereby making the estimation of mixing time possible. \item[3)] The SMH algorithm is further proposed for lattice Gaussian sampling, which not only achieves exponential convergence, but also is simpler due to its symmetry. \end{description}

 The rest of this paper is organized as follows.
 Section II introduces the lattice Gaussian distribution and briefly reviews the basics of MCMC methods.
 In Section III, we propose the independent MHK algorithm for lattice Gaussians, where uniform ergodicity is demonstrated.
 In Section IV, the convergence rate of the independent MHK algorithm is analyzed and explicitly calculated in terms of the theta series.
-In Section V, the proposed symmetric random walk MH algorithm for lattice Gaussian sampling is given, followed by the demonstration of geometric ergodicity.
+In Section V, the proposed SMH algorithm for lattice Gaussian sampling is given, followed by the demonstration of geometric ergodicity.
 Finally, Section VI concludes the paper.